panoramix360/civi-exercise/README.md

 Error state of the `HomeScreen` when the request fails and let the user try again if necessary.

 <img width="308" alt="Screen Shot 2022-03-29 at 00 28 40" src="https://user-images.githubusercontent.com/2154092/160527406-6735b979-1c80-4d8a-8e1d-c1352de41e9a.png">

+### How to run the app with the backend

+The `backend` is runned with `npm start` and it's good to go, it will run on the following address: `http://localhost:3000`

+To run the app on `Android` just type `npm run android` on a terminal inside the `app` folder, if the API is not being reach you need to update the baseURL inside `app/Services/api.tsx` to `http://10.0.2.2:3000` since it represents localhost on Android emulators, if you are running on a physical device you will need to put the IP Address of your computer in the network.

+To run the app on `iOS` just type `npm run ios` on a terminal inside the `app` folder, if the API is not being reached you need to update the baseURL inside `app/Services/api.tsx` to `http://localhost:3000` since this works on iOS simulators, if you are running on a physical device you will need to put the IP Address of your computer in the network.

+### Ideas for improvements

+- Login and Register of new users
+- Possibility for the user to delete messages
+- Writing Unit Tests using Jest
+- Writing UI Tests